How Long Does it Take to Complete a Logo Design

 A lot of it depends on how clear you are about your choice of logo and whether you have justifiable reasons to back your own choice.
 I am saying this because most logo design clients never know what they are looking for.

-We go through a selection of fonts, shapes, colours, often repeating many things over and over again.
+We go through a selection of fonts, shapes, colors, often repeating many things over and over again.

 For those who know what they want, this becomes a process of short-listing what best matches their criteria.